Table of Contents

 Redundancy in a traditional PBX system required the purchase of a second PBX at a primary office or smaller secondary PBXs at satellite offices.
 These then required licensing, support, and maintenance.
 Finally, they required management by a team of telecom technicians or expensive outsourced telephony service contracts.

 The UCaaS provider maintains the infrastructure and are held to an SLA.
+The provider is monitoring latency and uptime of the system.
 This eliminates maintenance costs and the need for expensive on-staff telephony engineers.
-Customers pay a reasonable monthly fee to the UCaaS provider, and maintenance is taken care of.
+Customers pay a reasonable monthly fee to the UCaaS provider, and maintenance is taken care of through the cloud service.

 Contact Center as a Service